 Mofongo has a somewhat neutral flavor, thanks to the fried green plantains and subtle seasoning of salt (from the pork rinds) and garlic, making it the perfect side dish recipe to pair with just about anything savory and/or saucy.

-Because of the simple ingredients and directions, it's a dish that is often confused with the popular Dominican mashed plantains, mangu.
+Because of the simple ingredients and directions, it’s a dish that is often compared to the popular Dominican mashed plantains, mangu.

 Ingredients